-We’re only human, and sometimes cravings get the better of us at social events, when we’re traveling, or when we get an irresistible late-night urge to scoff some cheddar.
+We’re only human and sometimes cravings get the better of us at social events, when we’re travelling or when we get an irresistible late-night urge to scoff some cheddar.
 Setbacks will happen.

 Cheese is not the gateway to veganism – if anything, it’s the last door you close.